dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/controls-design/overview.md

     <td>
         <ul>
             <li>Most of the functionality you need is already identical to an existing Windows Forms control.</li>
-            <li>You want to group one or more controls into a single reusable control.</li>
             <li>You don't need a custom graphical user interface, or you want to design a new graphical user interface for an existing control.</li>
         </ul>
     </td>